+Inhal

+aled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models). iieu Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.

+Version No: 7.1.1.1 Page 6 of 9 Issue Date: 08/04/2016

-Inhaled The material is not thought to produce respiratory irritation (as classified by EC Directives using animal models).
-Nevertheless inhalation, of the material, especially for prolonged periods, may produce respiratory discomfort and occasionally, distress.
-Ingestion The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
+The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
 This is because of the lack of corroborating animal or human evidence.
-The material may still be damaging to the health of the individual, following ingestion, especially where pre-existing organ (e.g liver, kidney) damage is evident.
+The material may still be damaging to the health of the individual, following ingestion, especially where pre-existing organ (e.g liver, Ingestion kidney) damage is evident.
 Present definitions of harmful or toxic substances are generally based on doses producing mortality rather than those producing morbidity (disease, ill-health).
 Gastrointestinal tract discomfort may produce nausea and vomiting.
 In an occupational setting however, ingestion of insignificant quantities is not thought to be cause for concern.

-Skin Contact

 Limited evidence exists, or practical experience predicts, that the material either produces inflammation of the skin in a substantial number of individuals following direct contact, and/or produces significant inflammation when applied to the healthy intact skin of animals, for up to four hours, such inflammation being present twenty-four hours or more after the end of the exposure period.
-Skin irritation may also be present after prolonged or repeated exposure; this may result in a form of contact dematitis (nonallergic).
-The dermatitis is often characterised by skin redness (erythema) and swelling (oedema) which may progress to blistering (vesiculation), scaling and thickening of the epidermis.
+Skin irritation may also be present after prolonged or repeated exposure; this may result in a form of contact dermatitis (nonallergic).
+The dermatitis is often characterised by skin redness (erythema) and swelling (oedema) which may Skin Contact progress to blistering (vesiculation), scaling and thickening of the epidermis.
 At the microscopic level there may be intercellular oedema of the spongy layer of the skin (spongiosis) and intracellular oedema of the epidermis.

-Open cuts, abraded or irritated skin should not be exposed to this material

-Entry into the blood-stream through, for example, cuts, abrasions, puncture wounds or lesions, may produce systemic injury with harmful effects.
+Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream through, for example, cuts, abrasions, puncture wounds or lesions, may produce systemic injury with harmful effects.
 Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.

-Eye When applied to the eye(s) of animals, the material produces severe ocular lesions which are present twenty-four hours or more after instillation.

-Chronic

-Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical systems.

-Pola Day 9.5% Hydrogen Peroxide Gel TOXICITY Not Available IRRITATION Not Available TOXICITY dermal (rat) LD50: 3000-5480 mg/kg [1] IRRITATION Nil reported hydrogen peroxide Inhalation (rat) LC50: 2 mg/L/4H [2] Oral (rat) LD50: 75 mg/kg [1] l ogond: 1 Value obtained from Europe ECHA Pegistered Substances - Acute toxicity?
-Value obtained from manufacturar's SDS.
-Unless otherwise specified data
+Evidence exists, or practical experience predicts, that the material may cause eye irritation in a substantial number of individuals and/or may produce significant ocular lesions which are present twenty-four hours or more after instillation into the eye(s) of experimental animals.
+Eye Repeated or prolonged eye contact may cause inflammation characterised by temporary redness (similar to windburn) of the conjunctiva (conjunctivitis); temporary impairment of vision and/or other transient eye damage/ulceration may occur.
+Chronic Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical systems.
+TOXICITY IRRITATION Pola Night 16% Carbamide Peroxide Gel Not Available Not Available TOXICITY IRRITATION urea hydrogen peroxide Not Available Not Available TOXICITY IRRITATION dermal (rat) LD50: 3000-5480 mg/kg[1] Nil reported hydrogen peroxide Inhalation (rat) LC50: 2 mg/L/4H[2] Oral (rat) LD50: 75 mg/kg[1] 1.
+Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.\ Value obtained from manufacturer's SDS.
+Unless otherwise specified data Legend: extracted from RTECS - Register of Toxic Effect of chemical Substances

-Legend:
+No significant acute toxicological data identified in literature search.

+UREA HYDROGEN PEROXIDE